LELEC210X/LELEC210X/leaderboard/CONTEST.md

 ## Rounds

-The default sound level (on your computer) should be 60%.
+The default sound level (on your computer) should be set so that the background noise is barely hearable.
+The audio volume of sound events will be adjusted automatically, relative to the level of the background noise.

-1. Functionnality: nothing to do;
-2. Sound levels: 60%, 50%, 40%, and 30%, for laps 1, 5, 9, and 13;
-3. Range: put 10 dB attenuators, and increase the range for laps 1, 5, 9, and 13;
-4. Light: decrease the light level for laps 1, 5, 9, and 13;
-5. Classification accuracy: this should be handled by the script.